 She is a Member of the Editorial Boards of the Journal of Management Studies, Organization Studies, and the Journal of Professions and Organizations.
 She is also a Member of the ESRC’s Peer Review College.

 She was previously a Reader at the University of Oxford’s Said Business School and remains a Supernumerary Fellow of St Anne’s College, Oxford.
 Before becoming an academic, Laura worked as an investment banker and strategy consultant.

 She acts as an advisor to many of the world’s leading professional service firms in the areas such as: law, accounting, law, investment banking, actuarial and management consulting.
 Through her consultancy work she translates her scholarly research into actionable insights into a range of issues that challenge leaders in professional service firms.

-Heidi K. Gardner, Ph.D., is a Distinguished Fellow at Harvard Law School’s Center on the Legal Profession, a Lecturer on Law, and Faculty Chair of the HLS’s Accelerated Leadership Program and other executive education programs.
+Heidi K. Gardner, Ph.D., is a Distinguished Fellow at Harvard Law School’s Center on the Legal Profession and Faculty Chair of the HLS’s Accelerated Leadership Program and other executive education programs.
 Previously she served on the Organizational Behavior faculty of Harvard Business School.